Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-buffers-pyramids.md

 2. If **Distortion** is enabled in the [Frame Settings](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@10.4/manual/Frame-Settings.html), after the BeforeTransparent injection point and all the Transparent rendering passes.
 This is used for distortion and contains all opaque and transparent objects.
 3. As part of the bloom post-processing effect.
 This contains all opaque and transparent objects and the distortion effect.

-Note that when we refer to the color pyramid, we normally refer to the first pyramid in this listFor more information, see [Color pyramid](#Custom-Pass-color-pyramid).
+**Note**: The term color pyramid usually refers to the first pyramid in this list.